chrryAI/vex/packages/ui/hooks/VEX_ROUTER.md

 ### The Story

 This router was born from frustration with Next.js App Router's slow navigation.
-What started as a bug fix became a revolutionary architecture:
+What started as a bug fix became an architecture:

 1. **Day 1**: React Router breaks
 2. **Day 2**: Try custom solution